JeremyBYU/realsense-tracking/README.md

 ## Setup ECAL

+This is only required if you want to computer on the same network to talk to eachother.

 1. Update each computers hosts file so that they are aware of each other.
 An example below

 ```txt